Brussels Airport: Rail

-The Airport Railway Station is located under the airport building at level −1.
+Brussels Airport-Zaventem railway station is located under the airport building at level −1.
 The train station has direct services to Antwerp, Brussels, De Panne, Ghent, Hasselt, Landen, Leuven, Mechelen, Nivelles and Quévy.
-At least four trains per hour serve the most used link to Brussels South Railway Station, where international connections are offered by Eurostar (to London), Thalys (to Amsterdam, Avignon, Cologne, Essen, Lille, Marseille, Paris and Valence), ICE (to Cologne and Frankfurt), and Eurocity (to Basel, Bern, Chur, Luxembourg and Zürich).
+At least four trains per hour serve the most used link to Brussels-South railway station, where international connections are offered by Eurostar (to Amsterdam, Avignon, Cologne, Essen, Lille, London, Marseille, Paris and Valence), ICE (to Cologne and Frankfurt), and Eurocity (to Basel, Bern, Chur, Luxembourg and Zürich).

 A direct train link with Leuven was opened on 12 December 2005.
 A direct link with Antwerp and Mechelen via the so-called Diabolo line was opened for public service on 10 June 2012.
 The Diabolo project is a public-private partnership.
-It has been decided that all rail passengers to the Brussels National Airport railway station pay a "Diabolo supplement" to finance the ongoing and planned work.
+It has been decided that all rail passengers to Brussels Airport-Zaventem railway station pay a "Diabolo supplement" to finance the ongoing and planned work.

-As of December 2014, a direct train link between Bruges and the Airport will be offered, just as an Intercity service to Schiphol and Amsterdam.
+As of December 2014, a direct train link between Bruges and the airport will be offered, just as an Intercity service to Schiphol and Amsterdam.

-Since the new Schuman-Josaphat tunnel has been finished, a new connection has been established to connect Brussels Airport directly to the stations of the EU quarter, being Brussels-Schuman and Brussels-Luxembourg.
-This brought the travel time between the Airport and the EU quarter to 15 minutes.
-The Belgian Railways announced the line to open as an hourly service.
+Since the new Schuman-Josaphat tunnel has been finished, a new connection has been established to connect Brussels Airport directly to the stations of the European Quarter, being Brussels-Schuman and Brussels-Luxembourg.
+This brought the travel time between the airport and the European Quarter to 15 minutes.
+The National Railway Company of Belgium (NMBS/SNCB) announced the line to open as an hourly service.
 However, the line now sees a train every 30 minutes on weekdays.

 Tram

-In an attempt to alleviate gridlock around Brussels, the Flemish regional transport company De Lijn started the Brabantnet project, which was then scheduled to be finished by 2020.
+In an attempt to alleviate the gridlock around Brussels, the Flemish regional transport company De Lijn started the Brabantnet project, which was then scheduled to be finished by 2020.

 Three new light rail lines will be created, of which 2 will terminate at Brussels Airport: